 - 1 garlic clove minced

-- 2 tbs rice wine vinegar
+- 2 tablespoons rice wine vinegar

-- 1 tbs fresh ginger grated
+- 1 tablespoon fresh ginger root grated

 - 1 tablespoon cornstarch